Klipper3d/klipper/docs/Config_Reference.md

 sensor_type: ldc1612
 #   The sensor chip used to perform eddy current measurements.
 This
 #   parameter must be provided and must be set to ldc1612.
+#intb_pin:
+#   MCU gpio pin connected to the ldc1612 sensor's INTB pin (if
+#   available).
+The default is to not use the INTB pin.
 #z_offset:
 #   The nominal distance (in mm) between the nozzle and bed that a
 #   probing attempt should stop at.
 This parameter must be provided.